 However, you can make Chumbu Goemba hike bit lighter with some measures.
 Unlike in the case of Taktshang Hike, you don’t have an option of taking ponies to drop you till the base.
 You have to walk by any means.
 Therefore, since the hiking takes at least 4-5 hours in round trip, you shouldn’t forget to use your energy in a sustainable manner.

-People who have experiences of undertaking Chumbu Goemba Hike often have a say that we should visit the Goemba before start of monsoon in Bhutan.
+People who have experiences of undertaking Chumbu Goemba Hike often have a say that we should visit the Goemba before start of monsoon and winter seasons in Bhutan.
 This means your visit to Chumbu Goemba would be better in the months of April-May.

 The plight of travelling through marshy and slippery track often fighting with leeches will be immense if you travel Chumbu Goemba during rainy seasons.
 Moreover, Dopchu also becomes bigger during monsoon thereby bringing the possibility of washing away some bridges and hiking trail disconnection.